2022 Gujarat alcohol poisoning: Victims

 Rojid village, the epicentre of the tragedy had reported 11 deaths.
-Since noon of 25 July, the affected villagers had lost their eyesight and were vomitting blood.
+Since noon of 25 July, the affected villagers had lost their eyesight and were vomiting blood.

 By 27 July, the number of dead had increased to 42 people with more than 97 hospitalized.
 The authorities had asked the affected people to not fear prosecution and come forward to seek immediate medical assistance for treatment of methanol poisoning.

 The police said that the actual death toll in the incident would be much more than the reported toll, since many victims died without getting any medical assistance.
 In one incident 25-year-old man named Bhavesh Chavda was taken to hospital, when his conditioned worsened.
 He died before he could be admitted into the hospital.
 The family took his body back home without getting an autopsy conducted and buried him according to the final rites.
 The FSL team later arrived, exhumed the body and conducted an autopsy before handing the body back to the family.